Jay McInerney: Career

 After working as a fact-checker at The New Yorker, McInerney achieved fame with his first published novel, Bright Lights, Big City.
 Published in 1984, the novel was unique at the time for its depiction of cocaine culture in second-person narrative.
 The title is taken from a 1961 blues song by Jimmy Reed.
 The novel established McInerney's reputation as part of a new generation of writers.
 Labelled the 'literary brat pack' in a 1987 article in the Village Voice, McInerney, Bret Easton Ellis and Tama Janowitz were presented as the new face of literature: young, iconoclastic and fresh.
-Five novels followed in rapid succession: Ransom, Story of My Life, Brightness Falls, The Last of the Savages and Model Behavior.
+Five novels followed: Ransom, Story of My Life, Brightness Falls, The Last of the Savages and Model Behavior.

 After the success of Bright Lights, Big City, publishers started looking for similar works about young people in urban settings.
 Ellis's Less than Zero, published in 1985, was promoted as following McInerney's example.
-McInerney, Ellis and Janowitz were based in New York City and their lives there were regular literary themes chronicled by New York media.
+McInerney, Ellis and Janowitz were based in New York City and their lives there were the subject of heavy media coverage.

 Ellis used McInerney's character, Alison Poole (Story of My Life), in his novels American Psycho and Glamorama.
 McInerney revealed that the character of Alison Poole is based upon his former girlfriend, Rielle Hunter, then known as Lisa Druck.
 He described the character as "cocaine addled," and "sexually voracious" but also treated her with some sympathy.
 McInerney's roman à clef opened a prescient glimpse into the notorious horse murders scandal, which did not become known to the public until 1992, when Sports Illustrated magazine published a confession from the man who had murdered Lisa Druck's horse at her father's behest, in order to claim the insurance on its life.

 McInerney also has a cameo role in Ellis's Lunar Park, attending the Halloween party Bret hosts at his house.
 It was later revealed that McInerney was not pleased with his representation in the novel.

 Throughout his career, McInerney has struggled against the image of himself as both the author and protagonist of Bright Lights, Big City.
-In 2009, McInerney said in an interview, "Obviously, I'm no longer a 25-year-old bon vivant, but [that] gave me what I always wanted: the opportunity to be a full-time writer.
+In 2009, he said in an interview, "Obviously, I'm no longer a 25-year-old bon vivant, but [that] gave me what I always wanted: the opportunity to be a full-time writer.
 It hasn't been entirely fair to my other books, and I've had to deal with a lot of idiocy on the part of the critics and the cultural commentators."
-He appeared at Williams College as the Commencement speaker for the Class of 2010.
+He appeared at Williams College as the commencement speaker for the Class of 2010.